rclone/rclone/docs/content/docs.md

 - `leaf` - the name of the file not including its directory name
 - `size` - the size of the file (this is always enabled)

+The default option is `hash`.

-So using `--track-renames-strategy modtime,leaf` would match files based on modification time, the leaf of the file name and the size only.
+Using `--track-renames-strategy modtime,leaf` would match files based on modification time, the leaf of the file name and the size only.

 Using `--track-renames-strategy modtime` or `leaf` can enable `--track-renames` support for encrypted destinations.

-If nothing is specified, the default option is matching by `hash`es.

 Note that the `hash` strategy is not supported with encrypted destinations.